 Sierra Natural Region

-The Sierra region contains ten major basins, each formed by transversal mountain spurs (nudos) that connect the two main branches of the Ecuadorian Andes.
-These spurs were created by the outpouring of lava from the numerous volcanoes in the range.
+The Sierra Natural Region contains ten major basins, each formed by transversal mountain spurs (nudos) connecting the Ecuadorian Andes' two main branches.
+These spurs were created by outpouring lava from the numerous volcanoes in the range.

 The Nudo del Azuay, at 4,500 m (14,763 ft), is the highest of these transversal spurs.
 It divides the Sierra into two subregions: the area of modern volcanism to the north and the area of ancient volcanism to the south.